The Role of Heirs in Property Sale Decisions

 What should heirs do with the proceeds from the sale?

-• Estate Planning: Update your estate plan to ensure your assets are allocated as you wish.
+- Estate Planning: Keep your estate plan up to date to make sure your assets are divided the way you want.

 How can heirs reinvest wisely after selling inherited property?

-• Diversification: Don’t put all your money in one place.
-Spread it out to reduce risk.
+- Diversification: Don’t put all of your money in one place.
+Spread it out.
+It’s better to spread it out.

 Are there strategies to minimize tax burdens from the sale?